 For pregnant women, a growing stomach and weight gain can put pressure on the groin.
 This added pressure can compress the lateral femoral cutaneous nerve, leading to meralgia paresthetica.

-Symptoms of meralgia paresthetica may get worse as the pregnancy continues, but usually go away after giving birth.
+Symptoms of meralgia paresthetica may get worse as the pregnancy continues, but usually after giving birth.
 Meralgia paresthetica won’t cause complications with your pregnancy or affect your baby.